MicrosoftDocs/fabric-docs/docs/data-factory/connector-http.md

 In the **New connection** pane, choose **Cloud**, and specify the following field:

 **Connection name**: Specify a name for your connection.<br>
-**Connection type**: Select a type for your connection.<br>
+**Connection type**: Select HTTP for your connection type.<br>
 **URL**: The base URL of the HTTP service.

 ### Step 2:  Select and set your authentication

 Under **Authentication method**, select your authentication from the drop-down list and complete the related configuration.
-This HTTP connector supports the following authentication types.
+This HTTP connector supports the following authentication types:

 [Basic](#basic-authentication)